 The best plywood for installing under flooring may not be plywood at all.
 When used as flooring sub-floor or underlayment, OSB runs neck-and-neck with plywood, according to the opinion of contractors, tradespeople, and other industry influencers.

 Plywood and OSB Defined

-- Plywood: Most people are familiar with the general nature of plywood.
+- Plywood: Most people are familiar with the general nature of the plywood.
 But homeowners who do not work with plywood much may not know that plywood's great structural strength can partially be attributed to its perpendicular layers of veneer.
 These veneers are laid back and forth and glued together until a cohesive "sandwich" is formed.

 - OSB: Oriented-strand board looks like large flakes of wood compacted together into a sheet.
-In fact, that is exactly what it is: about 50 layers of these "flakes" arranged roughly perpendicularly and sealed together with phenolic resins to make a single sheet.
+That is exactly what it is: about 50 layers of these "flakes" arranged roughly perpendicularly and sealed together with phenolic resins to make a single sheet.

 Look for plywood that is graded "AC."
 This designates a product that is graded as "A" (smooth and sanded) on one side with the other side-graded "C" (rough, knotty).
 You will place the "C" side down.